 As soon as you notice the gap, read the bias and strength of the candlesticks to help you predict the potential bias of the price.
 In the chart above, for instance, you’ll notice that the first candlestick after the gap is a strong bullish exhaustion candle.

 More experienced traders might have picked this out as a bullish bias, and they would have been right.
-But in case you haven’t, you’ll also notice that the price retests the newly formed support twice.
+But in case you haven’t, you’ll also notice that the price retests the newly formed support level twice.
 This is another strong bullish sign, and you should make the trade.

-Tips on Trading The Forex Gap Trading Strategies
+Tips on Trading the Gap

 - Don’t assume the gap will always fill.
-As you might have noticed from the fourth strategy we mentioned, the gap doesn’t always fill.
+As you might have noticed from the fourth strategy we've mentioned, the gap doesn’t always fill.
 So, don’t make a trade setup based on your assumption that the gap will fill.

 - Don’t trade the strategies in isolation.
-This could lead to wrong assumptions.
+This could lead to wrong conclusions.
 But use other forex technical tools to confirm your gap trading strategy.
 In the Gap and Go strategy, for instance, we used forex candlestick patterns to help us predict the potential bias of the price.